Environmental Studies and Resource Management

 Before submitting an application for admission, you must submit an expression of interest by emailing the following documents to two potential supervisors.

 • IELTS/TOEFL results (if applicable)

 Your potential supervisors might arrange an interview with you either in person or by phone.

 Step 5: Make a formal application to ANU

-Once a supervisor has interviewed you and signed off on your proposal, the Graduate Program Coordinator will assist you with the ANU online application process.
-For further information and advice, see ANU Study Options (PhD) and College of Asia and Pacific website.
+For further information and advice, see ANU Study Options (PhD) and College of Asia and Pacific.

 If the student has received equivalent previous training in research methods through either graduate coursework or professional experience, exemptions from these courses could be sought, with the approval the student’s supervisor.
 This will be considered on an individual basis.

 A student may also be asked to undertake additional courses if the supervisor considers it necessary to aid the successful completion of their dissertation.
 The following is a list of Master degree courses available at Crawford School of Public Policy that could be included:

 Updated: 21 March 2023/Responsible Officer: Crawford Engagement/Page Contact: CAP Web Team